Conducting customer surveys is a common business practice. Within the last two weeks alone, I have been asked to complete three customer surveys.

 - A: Research conducted by Frederick Reichheld and W. Earl Sasser revealed that when a company retains just five percent more of its customers, profits increase by 25 percent to 125 percent!

 In light of this and other similar findings, the impact of customer loyalty on the bottom line is obvious.
 Conducting research to discover how to increase satisfaction and loyalty pays for itself.
 Customer survey data allows companies to diagnose key attribute drivers that can be addressed by specific marketing and operational strategies within a company.
 These measurements can also help companies track performance over time, benchmark against competitors’ offerings, and compare performance across different parts of an organization.
 Customers are the lifeblood of any organization and without them a firm has no revenues, no profits, and no market value.
-Thus, it is not surprising that a survey of senior executives, published in The Economist, uncovered that 65% of the respondents reported customers as their main focus over the next several years while only 18% reported shareholders as their main focus.
+Thus, it is not surprising that a survey of senior executives, published in The Economist, uncovered that 65% of the respondents reported customers as their main focus while only 18% reported shareholders as their main focus.

 Numerous examples of customer satisfaction impacting ROI have been reported in the scientific literature.
 Claes Fornell and Sanal Mazvancheryl used 200 of the Fortune 500 firms across 40 industries to examine the relationship between customer satisfaction and ROI.
-They found that a 1% improvement in satisfaction in these firms led to an increase in the firm’s value of approximately $275 million.
-In an examination of 140 firms by Christopher Ittner and David Larcker, a 1% increase in customer satisfaction led to a $240 million increase in market value of a firm.
-A study of 125 Swedish firms conducted by Eugene Anderson and Vikas Mittal revealed that a 1% increase in satisfaction led to a 2.37% increase in ROI.
+They found that a 1% improvement in customer satisfaction in these firms led to an increase in the firm’s value of approximately $275 million.
+In an examination of 140 firms by Christopher Ittner and David Larcker, a 1% increase in customer satisfaction led to a $240 million increase in the market value of a firm.
+A study of 125 Swedish firms conducted by Eugene Anderson and Vikas Mittal revealed that a 1% increase in customer satisfaction led to a 2.37% increase in ROI.

 There is no doubt that increasing customer satisfaction and loyalty will increase profits.
 Thus, many studies have attempted to identify crucial components of a customer-focused approach to business.
 For example, Michael Carver and Gary Cagnon, Professors of Marketing at Central Michigan University, have identified keys to improving customer satisfaction programs.
 The key activities they identify include: